commitsovercoffee/markup-mansion/src/routes/writings/love.md

 That John Mayer song always gets me thinking ~ [You love who, who you love](https://www.youtube.com/watch?v=nSRCpertZn8).

 But if that were the whole story, this wouldn't need saying, not everyone we love is good for us.
-We as human love making simple things... complicated.
+We as humans, love making simple things... complicated.
 Especially love.
 So let’s dissect the standard modern romantic arc.

 - First, there's that spark.
 You know the one.
 A quick glance, a funny comment, a